 Dry matter (DM) is the air-dried component of the feedstuff with all the moisture removed.
 To calculate DM content, simply subtract the moisture content from 100.
-Forage and feed nutrient composition can be evaluated on a DM or as fed (as received) basis.
+Forage and feed nutrient composition can be evaluated on a DM or as-fed (as received) basis.
 The as-fed basis includes moisture content in each nutrient listing.
 For a given sample, as-fed nutrient values are always smaller than DM nutrient values.

 Most nutritionists prefer to view nutrient content of a feed or forage from the DM basis for two reasons.
 First, the animal uses the nutrients on a DM basis.
 Second, it makes ration building easier because it lets all feeds be compared on the same basis.
-Therefore, it is relevant for producers to focus on interpreting the DM basis calculations on forage and feed analysis reports instead of the as-fed calculations.
+Therefore, producers should focus on interpreting the DM basis calculations on forage and feed analysis reports instead of the asfed calculations.

-Most "dry" feeds, such as grains and hays, often have a DM content of around 85 to 92 percent.
-"Wet" feeds, such as silage and wet distiller's grains, typically have a DM content of 25 to 35 percent.
-Intermediate feeds, such as baleage, are generally around 50 to 70 percent DM.
+Most "dry" feeds, such as grains and hays, often have a DM content of around 85-92 percent.
+"Wet" feeds, such as silage and wet distiller's grains, typically have a DM content of 25-35 percent.
+Intermediate feeds, such as baleage, are generally around 50-70 percent DM.
 All of the nutrients are discussed on a DM basis throughout the remainder of this publication.